 Coastal buildings need to be elevated to protect against flooding from storms and wave action.
 Elevated buildings with deep foundation piles also help prevent damage to the building from soil erosion and shifting soil.
 Coastal home construction needing to be elevated may be required by the National Flood Insurance Program, which mandates that homes in known floodplains must be elevated to at least the BFE, which is the expected water height during a 100-year flood.

 In addition to ensuring the first floor of the new home is above the BFE, there may be total height considerations.
 This means that the total height of the building, including the roof, cannot be above the mandated height.
 Total height restrictions for coastal communities can vary from 28 to 50 feet.
 The height restriction isn’t necessarily related to protecting the structures in an area from inclement or high winds, however, that may be part of the reason.
 Instead, height restrictions in coastal communities are designed to prevent excessive areas of darkness caused by the shadows that are cast by extremely tall buildings.
 Height restrictions can alter the design you have for your coastal home.
 Make sure you understand the local restrictions before diving deeper into your home design and plan.

 To ensure that your new home is solid and ready for inclement weather, high water, and floods, it’s essential to choose a coastal builder that is both professional and experienced.
 A seasoned builder understands the building codes and regulations for the area, allowing a home to pass all of its inspections during the planning and building phases as well as the final inspection after the home is complete.
-They also know which materials perform the best, the best types of foundations, and the general BFE.
+They also know which materials perform the best, the best types of foundation repair, and the general BFE.
 Professional home builders know that getting up-to-date flood maps and having the soil tested is essential for every plot of land, even if they already have a good idea of how the soil is going to perform and where the BFE is located.